ZhaoDanOnGitHub/test-1/README.md

 MSIsensor
 ===========
 MSIsensor is a C++ program for automatically detecting somatic and germline variants at microsatellite regions.
-It computes length distributions of microsatellites per site in paired tumor and normal sequence data, subsequently using these to statistically compare observed distributions in both samples.
-Comprehensive testing indicates MSIsensor is an efficient and effective tool for deriving MSI status from standard tumor-normal paired sequence data.
+When using paired tumor-normal sequence data, it computes length distributions of microsatellites per site in paired tumor and normal sequence data, subsequently using these to statistically compare observed distributions in both samples.
+When using tumor sequence data, it tomputes comentropy per site in tumor sequence data.
+Sites whose information entropy exceeds the threshold are marked as somatic sites.
+Finally, the ratio of the number of somatic sites to the total number of microsatellite points is calculated as the MSI score.
+MSIsensor is an efficient and effective tool for deriving MSI status from standard tumor-normal paired sequence data.

 Usage
 -----